-Setting Description Client Signing Required Select this option if the Active Directory server is configured to require client signing.
+Setting Description 0 0 1 Select this option if the Active Directory server is configured to require client signing.
 With this option selected, AsyncOS uses Transport Layer Security when communicating with the Active Directory server.

-Step 9 (Optional) Click Start Test.
-This will test the settings you have entered, ensuring they are correct before real users use them to authenticate.
+- Step 9 (Optional) Click Start Test.
+This will test the settings you have entered, ensuring they are correct before real users use them to authenticate. - Step 10 Submit and commit your changes.